-This award-winning firm currently has over 70 attorneys, and nine offices located in seven states, Colorado, Wyoming, Arizona, Ohio, New Mexico, Florida, and Nevada.
-All of the lawyers at Burg Simpson, 47 of whom were recognized by Best Lawyers, are passionately committed to protecting the legal rights of seriously injured individuals harmed as a result of the negligence of others.
-In 2020, three shareholders were also named as "Lawyers of the Year, and 14 trial lawyers were recognized as the "Ones to Watch."
-The firm has an extraordinary track record, having successfully represented tens of thousands of clients over the last 43 years.
-In the process, the firm has secured more than $1bn in verdicts, settlements, and judgments on behalf of its clients and has obtained more than 200 individual recoveries in excess of $1m.
+This award-winning firm currently has over 65 attorneys, and nine offices located in eight states, Colorado, Wyoming, Arizona, Ohio, New Mexico, Florida, California, and Nevada.
+All of the lawyers at Burg Simpson, 40 of whom were recognized in 2022 by Best Lawyers, are passionately committed to protecting the legal rights of seriously injured individuals harmed as a result of the negligence of others.
+The same year, two lawyers from the firm were also named as "Lawyers of the Year, and 10 trial lawyers were recognized as the "Ones to Watch."
+The firm has an extraordinary track record, having successfully represented tens of thousands of clients over the last 45 years.
+In the process, the firm has secured more than $1billion in verdicts, settlements, and judgments on behalf of its clients and has obtained more than 200 individual recoveries in excess of $1mllion.

 Attorneys in Burg Simpson’s Wyoming office include former US Senator The Honorable Alan K Simpson (R-Wyoming) and his son, Colin M Simpson, the managing shareholder of the Cody office.
 In 2010, Alan K Simpson was appointed by President Obama to serve as the Co-Chairman of the National Commission on Fiscal Responsibility.
 As prominent members of the local community, Burg Simpson attorneys recognize that they have an important role to play inside and outside of the courtroom.
 The firm supports various charities and non-profit organizations and is committed to its mission to be ‘Good Lawyers, Changing Lives.’

 Burg Simpson is a national leader in pharmaceutical mass tort litigation.
-Founding shareholder and past President of The National Trial Lawyers, Michael S. Burg leads the team with shareholders Seth Katz and Janet Abaray.
-Federal judges have selected Michael and his team to lead numerous high profile litigations over the past four decades.
+Founding shareholder and past President of The National Trial Lawyers, Michael S. Burg leads the team with the firm's managing shareholder Seth Katz.
+Federal judges have selected Michael and his team to lead numerous high-profile litigations over the past four decades.
 Michael was the co-lead counsel in the Yasmin/Yaz birth control litigation and assumed leadership positions in other multi-district litigations involving Ortho Evra and Zyprexa.
 Burg Simpson shareholder Peter W Burg was appointed co-lead counsel in the Gadolinium-based contrast agents multidistrict litigation, and Seth A Katz is a member of the Plaintiffs’ Steering Committee in the DePuy ASR hip replacement multidistrict litigation.
-Janet G Abaray is the managing shareholder of the Cincinnati office, and Paul D. Friedman is the managing shareholder of the Phoenix office.
-Ms. Abaray and Mr. Frieman are prominent figures on the mass tort litigation team.
+Paul D. Friedman is the managing shareholder of the Phoenix office and a prominent figure on the mass tort litigation team.

 Few firms can match Burg Simpson’s ability to try catastrophic personal injury and wrongful death cases.
 Michael Burg's son, Mr. Stephen J. Burg now leads the personal injury department and works closely with shareholders Holly Kammerer and Peter Burg.